in2code-de/powermail/Documentation/Faq/Index.rst

 Hiding fields from FlexForm
 '''''''''''''''''''''''''''

 If you add a powermail plugin, you will see some options in FlexForm.
-If you want to hide some of theese fields (for editors and administrators), you can also do it via Page TSConfig:
+If you want to hide some of these fields (for editors and administrators), you can also do it via Page TSConfig:

 .. code-block:: text